xpple/ServerConsents/README.md

 Alternatives
 ------------

-Alternatively, this system could not be standardised.
+- The system is standardised by server software providers, but not implemented into them directly.
+This means that different server software providers would agree on a namespace for the list of illegal mods/features, but let the configuration and implementation be up to server owners to implement.
+One way this could be achieved is by having server software providers document the system clearly, with example code for server owners.
+There are two downsides of this approach, though.

+    1. The documentation will likely not reach the same audience as direct implementation would.
+That means fewer server owners will implement use system, which weakens the system as whole.
+    2. It is at the expense of standardisation.
+Direct implementation simply has more of a standardising effect than individual standardisation has.

+- This system is not standardised at all.
 In that case a plugin (in the case of a Paper server) like this one could be used by server owners.
   However, there is very little chance a third party plugin will be widely adopted by servers.
 Importantly, standardisation is the main goal of this system.
 Without it, disagreement and inconsistency would arise, and the system would flop.
 Only if established server software providers choose to adopt this system will this work.

+Considering these two alternatives, only the first could actually work.
+Third party implementations just don't have the necessary reach to establish something widespread across the Minecraft developer community.